srlasher/pdstools/Home.md

 The `cdhtools` package can be installed straight from GitHub and provides a number of utility functions and demo scripts.

-First, make sure you have [RStudio](https://rstudio.com/products/rstudio/) installed.
-To run the R examples you do not need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools), but for the Python examples you do.
-Also, if you want to access some of the example files you will need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools).
+Installation steps:

+1. Install R
+    If you do not have R installed on your system yet, go to https://www.r-project.org/ and install the latest version of the software.
+Find the correct installer for your platform (e.g. R-4.0.3.pkg) and follow the steps of the installer.

+2. Install R Studio
+    Install R Studio from [rstudio.com](https://rstudio.com/products/rstudio/).
+Follow the installation steps, then launch R Studio.
+On first launch, it should find R automatically, otherwise you will need to configure.

-To install the package use the `devtools` package.
+3. To install the package use the `devtools` package.
 If you don't have that installed yet, do that first:

 ```r
 install.packages("devtools")
 ```

     Then load the `devtools` library and install the `cdhtools` package.
 Note the `build_vignettes` flag.

 ```r
 library(devtools)
 install_github("pegasystems/cdh-datascientist-tools/r", build_vignettes=TRUE)
 ```

-If all is well, this will install an R package called `cdhtools` that you can then use just like any other R package.
+4. If all is well, this will install an R package called `cdhtools` that you can then use just like any other R package.
 The package contains help and vignettes to help you get going.
 You can quickly check this by running the following R commands:

 ```r
 library(cdhtools)